shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 * GitHub username: my-github-username
 * Chico State username: my-chico-username
 ```
-  -  Make sure to include the spacing as shown, so that your README.md file will include a second-level heading (for your name), some styling (italics around the semester), and an unordered list (for your GitHub and Chico State usernames).<br>
+  -  Make sure to include the spacing and symbols as shown (pay special attention to the '#' and '*' characters), so that your README.md file will include a second-level heading (for your name), some styling (italics around the semester), and an unordered list (for your GitHub and Chico State usernames).<br>

 > This code uses [GitHub Flavored Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#lists).
 Markdown is plain-text formatting syntax that is commonly used in README files.<br>